LINC

 Research & Analysis

-LINC R&A: Equity Research, Financial Analysis & Trading and Quantitative Research
+LINC R&A: Fundamental Analysis, Equity Research, M&A & Trading and Quantitative Research

 With more than 40 student analysts, LINC R&A’s purpose is to provide the most ambitious students at Lund University with the adequate tools, a network, and the right skillset to break into the field of finance.
 During any given day of the semester, you will find several of our analysts in LINC’s Bloomberg Finance Lab, which is one of the largest within the Nordics.